Chronic myeloid leukemia

 Do you have any of these symptoms?

-CML has no defined cause, although some cases have been linked to exposure to ionizing radiation or certain chemicals.
+CML has no defined cause, although some cases have been linked to exposure to ionising radiation or certain chemicals.
 Involved in the genesis of CML is the so-called Philadelphia chromosome.

-This chromosome is produced as a result of an oncogenic stimulus capable of altering in an unknown way the structure of two chromosomes (9 and 22) that pass from one to another part of their content.
-Secondarily, an abnormal protein will be produced, responsible for the neoplastic transformation in CML.
+This chromosome is produced as a result of an oncogenic stimulus capable of altering the structure of two chromosomes (9 and 22) in an unknown manner and passing on part of their content from one to the other.
+Secondarily, an abnormal protein will be produced, which is responsible for the neoplastic transformation in CML.

-Its prognosis has evolved a lot in the next few years due to the fact that there is more and more knowledge about the disease, specifically about leukemia cells, which favors the application of more specific treatments, which are also more effective.
+Its prognosis has evolved greatly in the coming years due to the increasing knowledge about the disease, specifically about leukaemic cells, which favours the application of more specific and more effective treatments.

-Very often the diagnosis of chronic myeloid leukemia is made in the routine analysis, when a large leukocytosis is observed in the hemogram.
+The diagnosis of chronic myeloid leukaemia is most often made in routine blood tests, when a large leukocytosis is observed in the haemogram.

-When CML is suspected, the cytochemical reaction of alkaline granulocyte phosphatase is also performed, which allows the differentiation of leukocytosis produced by CML from those produced by other causes, mainly severe infections.
+When CML is suspected, a granulocyte alkaline phosphatase cytochemical reaction is also performed to differentiate between leukocytosis caused by CML and leukocytosis caused by other causes, mainly severe infections.

 CML is developed in three phases.
 The initial phase, called chronic phase, which over time evolves, previously passing through an acceleration phase, to an acute phase in which CML is transformed into acute leukemia.
 The treatment will depend on the phase in which the disease is found.